OpaceDigitalAgency/stories/README.md

 2. Enhanced dashboard showing all recent content types with intuitive navigation
 3. Proper data display in all content type admin pages
 4. Improved overall design and usability with consistent UI components and better feedback

+Recent improvements include:
+1. Complete database schema documentation in PLANNING.md
+2. Dashboard data display aligned with the database structure
+3. Fixed Stories API endpoint for viewing and editing individual stories
+4. Added missing fields to all content type displays on the dashboard
+5. Fixed CRUD operations (add, delete, edit save) on all admin pages
+   - Enhanced client-side AJAX handling with improved error messages
+   - Fixed authentication and token handling
+   - Added comprehensive logging for easier troubleshooting